Nootropic Gummy Manufacturing: The Real Story

 • Careful rheology management through the use of suspending agents like modified starches or pectin blends that keep the actives evenly distributed throughout the entire run

-We’ve found that running small test batches to map the settling curve of each ingredient blend is non-negotiable.
-Skipping this step leads to rejected batches-and no one wants to scrap thousands of gummies because the last tray came out underdosed.
+We've found that running small test batches to map the settling curve of each ingredient blend is non-negotiable.
+Skip this step, and you risk rejected batches—and no one wants to scrap thousands of gummies because the last tray came out underdosed.

 Drying and Curing: The Hidden Variable

 After the gummies are deposited into molds, they go through a drying or curing step.
 This is where many manufacturers run into trouble.
-The drying rate affects final texture, but it also affects ingredient stability.
+Drying rate affects final texture, but it also affects ingredient stability.
 Some nootropic actives are sensitive to prolonged heat or humidity during curing.
-If the drying room is too warm, you accelerate degradation.
-Too cold, and the gummies never set properly-leading to sticky, deformed product.
+Too warm, and you accelerate degradation.
+Too cold, and the gummies never set properly—leading to sticky, deformed product.

 The industry standard is to dry at controlled temperature (25–40°C) and relative humidity (below 40%) for 24–72 hours depending on the formulation.
 But for heat-sensitive ingredients, we've found that lower-temperature drying with dehumidified air (not heated air) preserves ingredient integrity better.
 It takes longer, but the result is a product that remains stable for 18–24 months instead of six.